 - Alternatively, you can use your home/personal PC to install the KVS Tool to a portable USB Drive, by clicking the [Browse] button on the Installation Options screen during Setup, and also selecting the [Place System Files In Application Directory] option.

 - Once the installation is complete, connect the USB Drive to your corporate machine and run the KVS Tool from there (you will be prompted to register the first time you run it).

-- Q 18: Do you know if there is a handy reference for the various fare class codes of the airlines?
+- Q 18: Is there a handy reference for the various Booking Class codes?

 - Q 20: The prices quoted via the Fares Methods - are they inclusive of taxes/fees/surcharges?